canada-ca/digital-playbook-guide-numerique/fr/4-permettre-personnel-offrir-meilleurs-services.md

 - Document how you'll check if the service is healthy **(Digital Service Standard (UK))**
 - Document the support arrangements that you've set up for live **(Digital Service Standard (UK))**
-- Document any decisions you've outsourced and why you chose to do this **(Digital Service Standard (UK))**
+- Document any decisions you've outsourced and why you chose to do this **(Digital Service Standard (UK))** {: .dpgn-stage-live}
-- procedures for ongoing operations, including iterations, maintenance, monitoring, patching and upgrading system components **(Digital Service Standard (AU))**
-- funding to cover the long-term life of the product, including activities such as security accreditation **(Digital Service Standard (AU))**
-- evidence or artefacts that demonstrate you achieved the objective of the criteria for the Live stage. **(Digital Service Standard (AU))**
-{: .dpgn-stage-live}
 <!-- markdownlint-disable MD032 -->